8. ECA vs ICA - External versus internal carotid artery

 8.4 How is spectral Doppler used to differentiate between the external and internal carotid artery?

 There is a distinct difference in the spectral Doppler pattern between the external and internal carotid artery.
-The external carotid artery supplies is a “high” resistance vascular bed”, while the internal carotid artery supplies the brain which has a low resistance vascular bed.
+The external carotid artery supplies a “high” resistance vascular bed”, while the internal carotid artery supplies the brain which has a low resistance vascular bed.

 Internal carotid artery